 For this section of the lesson I had started talking to students about what made someone a hero in the 21st century.
 Students had no trouble coming up with ideas like "willing to risk life" "willing to stand up for beliefs" "strong" "smart" "brave", etc. I usually fill half of my white board with these words and descriptions.

-After we've made a list of heroic qualities, I have my students re-read the first 50 lines of Beowulf.
+After we've charted a list of heroic qualities, I direct students to re-read the first 50 lines of Beowulf.
 This is often called the prologue, because it describes the past; the founding of the Spear-Danes tribe.
 Then we skip ahead to lines 195-228 which describe Beowulf when he first hears about Grendel's destruction of Heorot.

 After we read those lines,I had the students write down words, in a different color, that they thought identified Beowulf's heroic qualities and we put them on the board next to the list of 21st century words.
 There are fewer words, but the board is pretty much full now.